 UW Department of Architecture Lecture Series

-This lecture and reception are sponsored by the UW Department of Architecture.
-They are free and open to the public.
+This lecture is sponsored by the UW Department of Architecture.
+It is free and open to the public.